RedstoneCloud/RedstoneCloud/README.md

 ```
 The cloud will generate a basic configuration structure automatically.

+Ensure that you have the latest version of our [Bridge](https://github.com/RedstoneCloud/CloudBridge) installed on your server to establish a connection to the cloud.

 ## 🙌 How to Contribute
 We encourage contributions to help improve RedstoneCloud!
 Here's how you can get involved: